-- 1. To design research proposals in the area of education from the use and application of information and communication technologies to promote critical thinking impacting their communities from the building and social appropriation of knowledge. - 2.
-To discuss concepts, theoretical models, and theories in education for the management and social appropriation of knowledge through the mastery of information and communication technology tools. - 3.
-To value educational theories proposing diverse scenarios that allow demonstrating and visualizing academic solvency to solve problems of educational processes with the use of information and communication technologies. - 4.
-To generate scientific communication through productivity derived from the design and implementation of research processes in education applied to information and communication technology environments.
+- Design research proposals in the area of education from the use and application of information and communication technologies to promote critical thinking, impacting their communities from the building and social appropriation of knowledge. - 2.
+Discuss concepts, theoretical models, and theories in education for the management and social appropriation of knowledge through the mastery of information and communication technology tools. - 3.
+Value educational theories proposing diverse scenarios that allow demonstrating and visualizing academic solvency to solve problems of educational processes with the use of information and communication technologies. - 4.
+Generate scientific communication through productivity derived from the design and implementation of research processes in education applied to information and communication technology environments.